BasioMeusPuga/twitchy/README.md

     [OPTIONS]
     -h, --help                      This helpful message
     -a <channel name>               Add channel(s)
-    -an                             Set/unset alternate names
+    -an [*searchstring*]            Set/unset alternate names
     --configure                     Configure options
-    --conky [ go / csvnames ]       Generate data for conky -d                              Delete channel(s) from database
+    --conky [ go / csvnames ]       Generate data for conky -d [*searchstring*]             Delete channel(s) from database
-    -f                              Check which of your favorite channels are online -n                              Notify if a channel comes online -s <username>                   Sync followed channels from specified account --update                        Update to the latest git revision -v <channel name>               Watch channel's recorded videos -w <channel name>               Watch specified channel(s)
+    -f                              Check which of your favorite channels are online -n [*searchstring*]             Notify if a channel comes online --reset                         Delete everything and start over
+    -s <username>                   Sync followed channels from specified account --update                        Update to the latest git revision -v <channel name>               Watch channel's recorded videos -w <channel name>               Watch specified channel(s)

+    First run:
+    Will create both the database and an editable config file in ~/.config/twitchy

     While playing:
-    <m> to attempt music identification with twitchecho
-    <q> to quit
+    <q / Ctrl + C> to quit

     Notification settings:
     When a channel comes online, the script will play alarm.mp3 (in the same directory as itself).
-    While the path of the file is hardcoded, feel free to replace it with whatever you find (in)appropriate.
+    While the path of the file is hardcoded, feel free to replace it with whatever you find appropriate.

     Conky options.
 Execute script with:
     --conky                         Now playing